 The establishment processes cells prior to issuing them as a fresh product and cryopreserves them prior to storage within vapour phase liquid nitrogen.
-Autologous cells are generally processed via a closed-processing method with allogeneic cells and cord blood being processed within the establishment's clean room facility.
+Cells are processed within the establishment's clean room facility.
 The clean room consists of a grade A air quality cabinet within a room providing a grade B background.